What Is the ‘K’ in the Formula, and Why Is It Essential to the Pool’s Function?

 It defines the shape of the bonding curve. 'k' is essential because it guarantees that a trade, by changing x and y, will always result in a new ratio that still satisfies the constant product, thus determining the new price.

-How Does the Constant Product Formula (X Y=k) Govern the Price within a Liquidity Pool?
+How Does a Constant Product Formula (X Y=k) Govern the Price in a DEX Smart Contract?

 How Does an Automated Market Maker (AMM) Calculate the Price of a Token Pair in a Liquidity Pool?